SugandhaAgrawal/ow-py/README.md

 ## Deploy
 Look through the manifest.yaml file and provide the required environment variables.

-Download wskdeploy from here [wskdeploy download](https://github.com/apache/incubator-openwhisk-wskdeploy/releases) and add `wskdeploy` to your PATH
+Download [wskdeploy](https://github.com/apache/incubator-openwhisk-wskdeploy/releases) and add `wskdeploy` to your PATH

 Use `wskdeploy` to deploy using [`manifest.yml`](./manifest.yml).
 ```